RESEARCH

 Where practice meets inquiry.

 Research has always sat alongside my clinical and operational work.
-The questions I bring to my doctoral research are the same ones I have spent twenty years answering inside practices and clinics: what conditions allow good clinical work to continue, what structures support it, and where the field's assumptions about effort, outcomes, and sustainability begin to break down.
+The questions I bring to my doctoral research are the same ones I have spent decades answering inside practices and clinics: what conditions allow good clinical work to continue, what structures support it, and where the field's assumptions about effort, outcomes, and sustainability begin to break down.

 I do not separate practice from inquiry.
 The clinical setting is where the questions are formed, and the research is where I test them with care.
 What I publish, write, and study is informed by the people I have served, the teams I have led, and the structural patterns I have watched repeat across sectors and countries.